anthwlock/untrunc/README.md

 	make FF_VER=3.3.9
 	sudo cp untrunc /usr/local/bin

-### Docker container
+## Docker container

-You can use the included Dockerfile to build and execute the package as a container.
+You can use the included Dockerfile to build and execute the package as a container.\
-The optional argument FF_VER will be passed to `make`.
+The optional argument 'FF_VER' will be passed to `make`.

+	# docker build --build-arg FF_VER=3.3.9 -t untrunc .
-	docker build [--build-arg FF_VER=3.3.9] -t untrunc . docker run -v ~/Desktop/:/files untrunc /files/filea /files/fileb
+	docker build -t untrunc .
+	docker image prune --filter label=stage=intermediate -f

+	docker run -v ~/Videos/:/mnt untrunc /mnt/ok.mp4 /mnt/broken.mp4

 ## Using